japio7/retail-revenue-optimization/README.md

 - Small pricing changes can have a significant impact on total revenue

 ### Baseline Comparison
 Compared to an average historical price, the optimized pricing strategy shows the potential to increase revenue by identifying a more effective balance between price and demand.
+If applied at scale across multiple products, even small pricing improvements could translate into significant revenue gains.

 ---

 ## 📈💰 Revenue Optimization

-This curve shows how revenue changes across different pricing levels, highlighting the optimal price point that maximizes profit.
+This curve shows how revenue changes across different pricing levels, highlighting the optimal price point that maximizes revenue

 ![Revenue Curve](images/revenue_optimization_curve.png)